sarahgrossman/bikeshare/README.md

 Using cURL or Postman, you should be able to `GET http://localhost:8000/bicycles/` and `GET http://localhost:8000/users/<optional_user_id>`.
 The latter endpoint should return either a list containing one user (yours!) or a single object with your user info, depending on whether or not you pass your user ID.

+Other views and methods are restricted based on admin and instance-specific permissions.
+In order to complete all requests, you will have to send your requests with an authentication header (see [Authentication](#authentication) below).

 Django Rest Framework also provides a browsable API that can be accessed at http://127.0.0.1:8000/.
-You should be able to log in (top righthand corner) with your superuser credentials and send API requests directly through this interface.
+Click the "Log in" prompt in the top righthand corner and enter your superuser credentials.
+You will then be able to send all API requests directly through this interface.

 ## Interacting with the GraphQL API